Ken Hensley: Legacy

 In 2014, Polish and Ukrainian sculptor Giennadij Jerszow created a bronze portrait of Hensley.

 Personal life and death

 In later years, Hensley and his fourth wife Monica lived in the village of Agost near Alicante in Spain.

 Hensley died on 4 November 2020, at the age of 75 following a short illness.
 He was cremated in Spain.
 He had finished an album titled My Book of Answers before his death, that was released on 5 March 2021.

+In July of 2026 a new album, titled A Little Closer' was announced.
+This was recorded in 2019, but not announced for release until recently.